-Europe is going back to school despite recent virus surge
+Back to class: Despite virus surge, Europe reopens schools

 As both a parent and a teacher, Mathieu Maillard has plenty to worry about before French schools reopen Tuesday.
 The number of virus infections per 100,000 people has grown five-fold in France in the last month.

-How will his 5-year-old daughter keep a safe distance from preschool friends she’s so excited to see for the first time in six months?
+How will his 5-year-old daughter keep a safe distance from friends she’s so excited to see for the first time in six months?
 How will he gain the trust of his high school students, from one of Marseille’s roughest neighborhoods, if he has to police their mask use?

 But overall, Maillard thinks it’s time to go back.
 School “has to start up again at some point,” he says.
 “The health risk exists, but the risk of not putting children in school is even bigger.”

 During lockdown, he said, some students never joined his online French literature classes.
-Some had no place to work, or no computers, just telephones they used to send blurry photos of handwritten work.
+Some had no place to work, or no computers, just telephones that they used to send blurry photos of handwritten work.

 “Our students really, really need school,” he said.
-For some of those growing up in an environment plagued with violence and drugs, school “is a place where they can breathe.”
+For those growing up in an environment plagued with violence and drugs, school “is a place where they can breathe.”

 Unlike the U.S., many European schools reopened at the end of the last term, offering lessons for the fall.

-Among measures in place: hand-washing stations, one-way corridors, staggered starts and lunch times.
-Some regions are giving out free laptops, in case of new lockdowns.
+Among measures in place: hand-washing stations, one-way corridors, staggered starts and rolling lunch times.
+Some regions are giving out free laptops in case of new lockdowns.
 Many countries require masks in school, but rules vary on where to wear them and from what age.

 In southeast London, father of three Mark Davis is looking forward to schools reopening in early September but is vexed about what will happen if there’s a new virus wave.